foureyes/csci-ua.0480-spring2017-008/final-project.markdown

 	* [Foundation](http://foundation.zurb.com/)
 * (1 - 6 points) Use a __server-side__ JavaScript library or module that we did not cover in class (not including any from other requirements)
     * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
+    * Must link to source code relevant to implementation and evidence of working implementation on site
 * (1 - 6 points) Use a __client-side__ JavaScript library or module that we did not cover in class (not including any from other requirements)
     * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
     * for example, angular 2 or d3 might be 6 points, while google maps might be 1 point
+    * Must link to source code relevant to implementation and evidence of working implementation on site
 * (1 - 6 points) Per external API used
     * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
     * for example, angular 2 might be 6 points, while google maps might be 1 point
+    * Must link to source code relevant to implementation and API documentation

 <a name="milestone1"></a>